johnston9/MS3-Shot-Caller/README.md

 ### Admin Page

-  As discussed above in "Security Measures" defensive programming will only allow access to the admin features if admin is the sesson user and this is inplemented both in the front-end and back-end.
-If the user is admin they will be given the option to delete a user, upload the latest script, upload the latest shotlist or upload new images.
+  As discussed above in "Security Measures" defensive programming will only allow access to the admin features if admin is the session user and this is implemented both in the front-end and back-end.
+If the user is admin they will be given the option to delete a user, upload the latest script, upload the latest shot list or upload new images.

 <p align="center"><strong>Admin Page 1600px</strong></p>